sogilis/objectmother-builder-kotlin/README.md

 Drawbacks:
 * requires data classes
-* factory index is not thread safe
+* constructor parameters are repeated one too many (and does not bring any information)
-* list of constructor parameters have to be maintained in 2 statements
+* generic factory code have to be duplicated

 See more usages in [tests](src/test/kotlin/v3/Test.kt), and implementation [here](src/test/kotlin/v3/POC.kt).